Materials-Consortia/OPTIMADE/optimade.md

     * **maintainer**: a dictionary providing details about the maintainer of the implementation, MUST contain the single field **email** with the maintainer's email address.
+  * **warnings**: a list of warning resource objects representing non-critical errors or warnings.
+    A warning resource object is defined similarly to a [JSON API error object](http://jsonapi.org/format/#error-objects), but MUST instead be of `type` `"warning"`.
-  * **warnings**: a list of strings with non-critical messages, for example, reporting unrecognised search attributes or deprecated features.
+    The field `detail` SHOULD contain a non-critical message, e.g., reporting unrecognised search attributes or deprecated features.

+    Example:
+    For a deprecation warning

+    ```json
+    {
+      "id": "dep_chemical_formula",
+      "type": "warning",
+      "title": "Deprecation Warning",
+      "detail": "chemical_formula is deprecated, use instead chemical_formula_hill"
+    }
+    ```

   * Other OPTIONAL additional information _global to the query_ that is not specified in this document, MUST start with a database-provider-specific prefix as defined in [Appendix 1](#h.app1).